 What an auto loan charge-off is

-A charge-off is a procedure by which companies move an account, such as an auto loan, from their asset column to a liability for accounting purposes.
+During a charge-off, companies move an account, such as an auto loan, from their asset column to a liability for accounting purposes.
 Often lenders take this step after unsuccessfully trying to collect on a debt for an extended period.
-For record keeping purposes, the lender is declaring the debt uncollectible.
+For record-keeping purposes, the lender is declaring the debt uncollectible.

 When companies or lenders charge off a debt, they’re able to write it off for tax purposes.
 However, you still owe the money and nothing about the terms of the loan changes as a result of a lender taking this step.
 You are still fully responsible for repaying the debt.

 When a lender considers an auto loan debt uncollectible, it can choose to begin the charge-off process.
 Some of this process’s steps affect you, the borrower.